suntiansheng/LLM-CPI-prediction-and-inference/README.md

 # Project Code for [LLM-Powered CPI Prediction Inference with Online Text Time Series]

 This repository contains the R scripts and RMarkdown files used for the figures, real data analysis, and simulations in the paper **[LLM-Powered CPI Prediction Inference with Online Text Time Series]**.
-Below is an overview of the files and their purposes.
+Below is an overview of the files and their purposes in `LLM-CPI code.zip'.

 ---